 It may be that Mother Nature really does know best.
 It’s not yet clear whether cavity-nesting native bees will use, or have a net benefit from, bee hotels.
 A 3-year research study on bee hotels in Toronto puts it this way: “Campaigns to ‘save the bees’ often promote these devices (bee hotels) despite the absence of data indicating they have a positive effect.”

 The Toronto researchers found that native wasps were significantly more abundant in bee hotels than native bees.
-In this study, native wasps occupied 75% of the 600 bee hotels observed.
-Native wasps have lots of ecological value, but their study suggests that “bee hotels” may actually be more “wasp hotels.”
+In this study, native wasps occupied 75% of all the 600 bee hotels observed.
+Native wasps have lots of ecological value, but this study suggests that “bee hotels” may actually be more “wasp hotels.”
 For the cavity-nesting bees that did show up in this study, nonnative bees were more prevalent than native bees.

 Another concern is that parasitism on bees is higher in bee hotels than in natural cavities.
 The congestion of a bee hotel makes for an easier target for predators.